-The TAG department builds on a great legacy of genomic research at the Center for Health Research (CHR).
+The TAG department was founded in 2019 by Dr. Katrina Goddard and builds on a great legacy of genomic research at the Center for Health Research (CHR).
 Beginning in the 1970s, Andy Glass (1939-2017), MD, a Kaiser Permanente Northwest (KPNW) physician and CHR Investigator, helped establish the KPNW Tumor Registry and encouraged the health care system to preserve all surgical cancer specimens for research.
 Dr. Glass was also a pioneer in breast and cervical cancer research.
 One of Dr. Glass’s studies collected biospecimens from over 20,000 women and directly contributed to the development of the HPV vaccine to prevent cervical cancer.

 The TAG department also builds on the work of Dr. Emily Harris, who led one of CHR’s first genetic studies, the Hemochromatosis and Iron Overload Screening (HEIRS) study.
 The HEIRS study assessed the prevalence of the C282Y/C282Y genotype, the cause of most cases of hemochromatosis in White individuals.
 The study found that this genotype did not explain the high blood iron levels in many Asian and Pacific Islander participants.
 Dr. Harris’ study highlights the importance of genetic research in diverse populations and the need to tailor genetic tests and treatments to groups and individuals.